spectre10/spectre10.github.io/content/posts/GSoC_community_bonding.md

 ## What I plan on doing next?

-I have compiled a list of potential tests which can be migrated, and when the coding period starts (27th June), I will begin migrating with the `test-example-decorate.c` helper.
+I have compiled a list of potential tests which can be migrated, and when the coding period starts (27th May), I will begin migrating with the `test-example-decorate.c` helper.
 I have made a implementation just for CI testing, which can be seen [here](https://github.com/spectre10/git/commit/5d7e794134699ae14ab5a2d0ce39e8d0248fb915).
 And if you want to follow the development, the branches have a number suffixed to their name, which tells the iteration number (latest being the one with the highest number).